[?] Subscribe To This Site

 • The use of certain drugs, including antibiotics such as tetracycline, clindamycin or ampicillin as they destroy the intestine's 'friendly' bacteria.

-• Many substances can cause diarrhea, including excess of vitamin C and magnesium.
+• Some supplements can cause diarrhea, including excess of vitamin C and magnesium.

 • Antacids that contain magnesium salts can be one of the causes of diarrhea.